ava-labs/avalanche-docs/docs/dapps/nfts/intro-to-erc721s.md

 :::info

-If you are using other wallets, like MetaMask, you can add the Fuji Testnet using the following specs:
+If you are using other wallets, like Core or MetaMask, you can add the Fuji Testnet using the following specs:

 - **Network Name**: Avalanche C-Chain
 - **New RPC URL**: [https://api.avax-test.network/ext/bc/C/rpc](https://api.avax-test.network/ext/bc/C/rpc)